 If there is more, simply label your last paper, “Everything else I want to leave behind”.

 Start filling the pages with all the thoughts, beliefs, habits, regrets, and grudges that have been bothering you, hurting you, aggravating you, or annoying you over the last year.
 The stuff that comes up when you are waiting at a stop light or when you have time to think.

 This is not an introspective exercise to examine your emotions.
 It merely serves to cleanse.
 Tune into your body and mind and let all the negative thoughts, feelings, and stories come up.

-Once the flow ebbs on one sheet, move on to the next.
+Once the run out of steam on one sheet, move on to the next.
 You know when you are done: a great sense of calm settles in and your heart feels so much lighter.
 Yeah!

 Date the pages, fold them, and put them in an envelope.

 Find a secure place to burn your notes.
 You can perform a small ceremony in your garden, at the beach, or on your favorite trail; you can also simply burn the envelope in your fireplace.
 As you watch the flames and see the ashes fly away, take a deep breath and ask the universe to help you let go.